serendipity325/Python/Natural Language Processing/Kneser-Ney-trigram/README.md

 Kneser_Ney2 is the function for computing revised version of trigram Kneser-Ney smoother.

-get_KN1 is the function for computing probability and perplexcity of original version of trigram Kneser-Ney smoother, and generating list of trigram Kneser-Ney smoothers. get_KN2 is the function for computing probability and perplexcity of revised version of trigram Kneser-Ney smoother, and generating list of trigram Kneser-Ney smoothers.
+get_KN1 is the function for computing probability and perplexcity of original version of trigram Kneser-Ney smoother, and generating list of trigram Kneser-Ney smoothers.<br />
+get_KN2 is the function for computing probability and perplexcity of revised version of trigram Kneser-Ney smoother, and generating list of trigram Kneser-Ney smoothers.<br />

 ************ Output ************